Zaniyahm/Password-Strength-Evaluation/README.md

 | Credential Stuffing | Uses leaked credentials               |
 | Phishing            | Tricks users into revealing passwords |
 | Keylogging          | Captures keystrokes secretly          |

-## Conclusion

-Password complexity significantly increases security.
-Stronger passwords are harder to crack and protect against automated attacks like brute-force or dictionary-based methods.

 Check the `password_strength_results.txt` file for detailed test outcomes.
 Screenshots of each test are saved in the `screenshots/` folder.